leejustinj/CMUScheduleApp/README.md

-CMUScheduleApp
+CMUSchedulePlanner
 ==============

-An app to help students develop schedules; Make for TartanHacks
+An app to help students develop schedules; Make for TartanHacks 2014